Saeed1989/marn-mean-web-mobile-boilerplate/client-end/README.md

 - [React] - A JavaScript library for building user interfaces
 - [Testing Library] - React Testing Library
 - [Axios] - Promise based HTTP client for the browser and node.js
+- [Cypress] - Cypress is a JavaScript end to end testing framework.

 ## Features